verath/hacky-easter-2019/18-EggStorage/README.md

 seems to suggest that browsers can do this for us, and indeed after a quick test that is the case.

-The perhaps easiest way to retreive the textual representation created by the browser is by using the call stack in the Firefox developer tools.
+The perhaps easiest way to retrieve the textual representation created by the browser is by using the call stack in the Firefox developer tools.
 By supplying some valid (24 characters) input and clicking Validate we hit the `debugger` breakpoint in the `nope` function.
 Here we can see